 In the LHC the safe philosophy will be: whenever there will be a dangerous proton loss, we extract the beam from the machine.
 The first line safety systems are: the Beam Loss Monitors System (BLMS), which detects the dangerous loss and inhibits a beam permit through the Beam Interlock System (BIS), so that the LHC Beam Dump System (LBDS) can extract the beams from the machine in a safe way.
 This extracts the beam in function of the beam energy signal given by the Beam Energy Meter (BEM).
-These 4 main systems are assisted by other second line systems that additionally protect the machine but with slower time constants: the first line system has to act for 100us intense losses as well for 100s low losses, the second line systems react after 10 ms of time, so they cannot help for fast losses.
-Recently it has been accepted to extend the Fast Beam Current Decay Monitors capability to assist the BLMS in the protection against the fast losses.
-There are also ideas to extend the Beam Position Monitor to protect the machine also for the fast losses, but they are still not well defined.
-Due to the fact that the effectiveness of these two options is still under study, we will develop our dependability considerations independently from these systems.
+These 4 main systems are assisted by other second line systems that additionally protect the machine but with slower time constants: the first line system has to act for 100μs intense losses as well for 100s low losses, the second line systems react after 10 ms of time, so they cannot help for fast losses.
+Currently there are also ideas to extend the Beam Position Monitor and the lifetime system to protect the machine also for the fast losses, but they are still not well defined.